zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 In this step, you will connect to the first (only one master node in a non-HA cluster) master node in your cluster using SSH as the **`training`** Hadoop Administrator user that you created in **Lab 6**.

-**Note:** In this lab, we will connect to our cluster using Windows **PuTTY** and provide the SSH private key named `mykey.ppk` which is associated with our `mykey.pub` public key.
+In this lab, we will connect to our cluster using Windows **PuTTY** and provide the SSH private key named `mykey.ppk` which is associated with our `mykey.pub` public key.
 Refer to **Lab 6: Create a Hadoop Administrator User**, if needed, to review the steps on how to connect to first master node in your cluster.
 If you created or used an OpenSSH key pair (using your Linux system or Windows PowerShell), you will need to use your Linux system or Windows PowerShell as shown in **Lab 6**.

+**Note:** You cannot use PuTTY while you are connected to a Virtual Private Network (VPN).

 1. Start **PuTTY**.
 The **PuTTY Configuration** window is displayed.
 In **Saved Sessions** section, click the `ssh to traininmn0 on BDS cluster` saved session that you created in **Lab 6**, and then click **Load**.